Deepa-RA/pinterest-data-pipeline804/documentation/milestone5.md

 ./kafka-rest-start /home/ec2-user/confluent-7.2.0/etc/kafka-rest/kafka-rest.properties
 ```
 If successful and your proxy is ready to receive requests from the API, you should see `INFO Server started, listening for requests...` in your EC2 console.

+## Send Data to API
+Data is sent to the API, which in turn sends data to the MSK cluster using the plugin-connector pair.

+1) Python file user_posting_emulation.py updated with a method to send data to Kafka topics using API Invoke URL.

+load_data(record, topic) is created to take the data (record) and send it to corresponding Kafka topic (topic).

+The invoke URL comes in the format https://YourAPIInvokeURL/test/topics/<AllYourTopics>.

+The topic names are: 128a59195de3.pin, 128a59195de3.geo, 128a59195de3.user.

+The records contain datetime data which causes as error when serialising the Python dictionaries to JSON format.
+The json_serial(obj) function is created to serialise datetime objects to ISO format.
+This represents date and time in a standardised format e.g. YYYY-MM-DDTHH:MM:SS.sssZ.

+Run this file for multiple iterations to ensure sufficient data is sent to Kafka topics to be investigated later in Databricks.

+2) Check if data is getting stored in the S3 bucket.
+Notice the folder organisation (e.g topics/<your_UserId>.pin/partition=0/) that your connector creates in the bucket.